 Become a wetlands steward in your community

-Every year, the Wetlands Education Program (WEP) team works to restore, enhance and conserve wetlands across our province.
-We offer courses – in communities across BC – that provide the knowledge and tools so participants can be wetland stewards in their own backyard.
+Every year, the Wetlands Education Program (WEP) team works to restore, enhance, and conserve wetlands across our beautiful province.
+We offer courses in communities all across BC to provide the knowledge and tools for participants to be wetland stewards in their own backyard.

-The Wetlands Education Program collaborates with BCWF clubs and members, Non-Governmental Organizations, local community groups, naturalist clubs, First Nations groups and other interested parties in the communities that host our courses, to create an inclusive and informative program.
-Thanks to BCWF’s ongoing concern for conserving wetlands, communities can ensure wetlands will be enjoyed by wildlife and people for future generations!
+The Wetlands Education Program collaborates with BCWF clubs and members, Non-Governmental Organizations (NGOs), local community groups, naturalist clubs, First Nations groups, and other interested parties in the host communities, to create a unique, inclusive, and informative workshop.
+Thanks to BCWF’s ongoing concern for conserving wetlands, communities can ensure these extraordinary ecosystems will be enjoyed by wildlife and people for future generations!

 Programs & Workshops

 Contact us for more information on our Programs & Workshops

 Did you know smaller wetlands are highly productive for a diversity of species and provide flood control and water-filtration capabilities?
 Map our Marshes offers passionate community members the technical and field skills for mapping smaller wetlands with Global Positioning System (GPS) units as well as the knowledge to upload these maps to an online database.